Archive-663/lensAdapters/Olympus PEN-F/SHIFT/README.md

 This is a basic shift adapter for using SLR/DSLR lenses on Olympus Pen-F cameras.

 ### Features:
-- +/- 7mm of shift
+- +/- 7mm of shift.
-- 90 degree rotation for both portrait and landscape shift
+- 90 degree rotation for both portrait and landscape shift.
+- Available for M42, & Nikon F.
+- More mounts coming soon.

 ### Help support Archive 663 with a dontation or monthly sub